A greedy approach for increased vehicle utilization in ridesharing networks: Introduction

-As the route recommendation problem is NP-Hard, no polynomial time algorithm exists that can solve it on a deterministic machine.
-We develop a \emph{k}-hop-based sliding window approach which reduces the exponential search space of the entire road network to a window and thereby decreases the time-complexity of the model.
-Moreover, the underlying objective function is submodular and greedy algorithms are known to provide well-known approximation guarantees for these functions and we have applied them to maximize our objective function within the corresponding window.
+We demonstrate that the problem of route recommendation using the origin and destination of passenger requests is NP-Hard, and no polynomial time algorithm exists that can solve it on a deterministic machine.
+In order to overcome it, we develop a \emph{k}-hop-based sliding window approach that will reduce the search space from the entire road network to a window and thereby improve the time complexity of the model.
+Moreover, the underlying objective function of the proposed function, which utilizes the origin and destination of requests, is submodular and greedy algorithms are known to provide well-known approximation guarantees for these functions and we have applied them to maximize our objective function within the corresponding window.

+After applying the greedy strategy, we determine the optimal fleet size required by the ridesharing companies.
+The optimal fleet size represents the minimum number of vehicles that ridesharing companies must possess to effectively service all passenger requests within a specific city.
+The determination of the optimal fleet size establishes a lower limit on the vehicle count necessary to fulfil the requests within the designated area and gives ridesharing companies an overview of resources required over different time instants.
+It is determined by converting the graph that stores the origin and destination of requests, into a vehicle count graph, and applying minimum path cover on it.

-In this paper, we develop an eco-friendly route recommendation system for ridesharing networks that decreases the extra miles travelled by vehicles by anticipating the origin and destination of passengers and thereby pairs them up effectively based upon their shared distance.
-Moreover, while recommending routes we consider passenger satisfaction as an essential factor and ensure their detour ratio which is the ratio of the distance travelled between the source and destination of passengers to the distance of the shortest path between them is bounded by a threshold value.
+In this paper, we develop an eco-friendly route recommendation system for ridesharing platforms that decreases the extra miles travelled by vehicles by predicting the origin and destination of passenger requests and thereby pairs these requests effectively in a single vehicle.
+The proposed approach utilizes a $k$-hop window, to decrease the complexity of route recommendation from the road network to a small area and slides this window forward in the direction of expected passenger requests.
+Through this approach, we calculate the fleet size required by our proposed model to cover the entire area which determines the resource utilization of ridesharing platforms over different time periods of the day.